 This beast, perhaps related to the Mantichore, deserves a short article of its own: My Name is Su!

-Comments: Chester: About time we got back to work!
-Moving didn't take that long!
-Anyway, it's interesting how some Old World and New World legends mix, as with the South American "Su" and the European Mantichore.
+Comments: Chester: It's interesting how some Old World and New World legends mix, as with the South American "Su" and the European Mantichore.

 M: I always thought if our monsters were real (in the fantasy universe, at least), they would be known to different cultures under different names.
 Of course, if a monster resembles something familiar but is markedly different in another mythology, it ought to get its own entry, as the Asian fox-spirits differ from European werewolves.